Coelecanth/Project1-final/ReadMe.md

 ## Icons

     The icons used are all found at Font Awesome.
 Having icons as the social media links immediately allows the user to easily identify which social media platform is which.

-The icons on the footer used to identify the opening hours, address and telephone numbers are all easily appealing on the eye for the user.
-    Features
-    Navigation Bar
+    the icons are used mostly in the navigation bar Navigation Bar
     Screenshots

+           address and telephone numbers are all easily appealing on the eye for the user.

 ## Images